vlstill/tedi/aim.md

 Similarly, CBMC \cite{Clarke2004} has support for parallelism and planned support for LLVM.
 Also, LLVM IR can be rather easily transformed as it is used for optimizations in the LLVM framework.

-One of the advantages of the program transformation approach is that the same transformation (possibly with minor configuration) can be used for many analysers.
+One of the advantages of the program transformation approach is that the same transformation can be used for many analysers.
 The transformation works by replacing memory operations with either fragments of code or calls to functions which provide implementation of a given operation under a relaxed memory model.
-This also means that the same transformation, but with different implementations of memory operations, can be used to simulate different memory model, which makes this approach especially suitable for evaluation of different memory models and modes of their simulation.
+This also means that the same transformation, but with different implementations of memory operations, can be used for evaluation of different memory models and modes of their simulation.

 An initial LLVM transformation for relaxed memory models was developed for \cite{SRB15weakmem} and later extended for \cite{mgrthesis}.
-This transformation is now being updated to remove its dependence on DIVINE-specific API and make its interface more general to work with different memory model implementations.
+This transformation is now being updated to remove its dependence on a DIVINE-specific API and make its interface more general to work with different memory model implementations.

 Furthermore, there are many options in optimization of the transformation, e.g. it is not necessary to transform memory operations for which it can be proven statically that they only access thread-local data.
 The first of my aims is therefore finishing this program transformation and its optimizations.